SPACE PIRATE CAPTAIN HARLOCK

 HARLOCK: SPACE PIRATE

 Shinji Aramaki is a director who emerged first as a mechanical designer on various anime tv series of the 1980s and 90s.
 He made his directorial debut with the breathtaking feature film Appleseed (2004), another manga and anime adapted work.
 Aramaki went on create a sequel with Appleseed Ex Machina (2007) and a prequel Appleseed Alpha (2014).
-In between these, he also directed one of the episodes of the anthology Halo Legends (2010) and the full-length Starship Troopers: Invasion (2012) and its sequel Starship Troopers: Traitor of Mars (2017).
+Elsewhere he also directed one of the episodes of the anthology Halo Legends (2010) and the full-length Starship Troopers: Invasion (2012) and its sequel Starship Troopers: Traitor of Mars (2017).
 Aramakis films come with dazzling detail lavished on the military hardware and technology and a hand with science-fiction action that makes him at the forefront of modern anime directors.